 Average price: $398.26 / £329.05 / €368.02 per square meter.

-Stone siding indeed has a very unique look.
+Stone siding indeed has a unique look.
 It’s also true that stone siding is one of the most expensive materials.
 With a price three times higher than vinyl siding on average, the cost of cladding a house with stone can add up very quickly.
 While stone is generally very resilient and provides good insulation, the price makes it above the budget of most people.

 Another factor regarding stone siding is its weight.
-Stone significantly heavier than any other siding material.
+Stone is significantly heavier than any other siding material.
 This can impact price indirectly through the cost of handling and installing.
 Depending on the type and size of the home, and the weight of the stones, a reinforcement of the house’s foundation may be required.